 The Master of Arts in Media Studies and Practice (MAMSP) program is your gateway to a global career in media.
-Offered by the Department of Media Communication, this program is dedicated to shaping the next generation of media professionals by equipping students with the skills, expertise and digital tools needed to drive innovation, influence change and shape the future of the industry.
+Offered by the Department of Media Communication, this program is dedicated to shaping the next generation of media academics and professionals by equipping students with the knowledge, skills, expertise and digital tools needed to drive innovation, influence change and shape the future of media studies and practice.

-By blending media studies, journalism, integrated marketing communication and digital media, the program provides students with critical knowledge and practical skills to navigate the evolving media landscape and excel in their chosen media industry.
-It emphasizes storytelling, creativity and strategic communication, offering specialized training in content creation, documentaries, media campaigns and strategic communications.
+By blending media studies, journalism, integrated marketing communication and digital media, the program provides students with critical knowledge and practical skills to navigate the evolving media landscape and excel in their chosen media career.
+It emphasizes media research, storytelling, creativity and strategic communication, offering specialized knowledge and training in content creation, documentaries, media campaigns and strategic communications.

 Curriculum